-Underwater Endowment Funds The University monitors endowment funds to identify those for which historical cost was more than fair value.
-Associated unrealized losses of \$0.6 million and \$2.9 million as of August 31, 2020 and 2019,
+Underwater Endowment Funds

+The University monitors endowment funds to identify those for which historical cost was more than fair value.
+Associated unrealized losses of \$0.03 million and \$0.6 million as of August 31, 2021 and 2020, respectively, are recorded in the net assets with donor restrictions classification; subsequent gains increase net assets with donor restrictions.

-Investment and Spending Policies The University's endowment is primarily invested in the Long-Term Balanced Pool.
+Investment and Spending Policies

+The University's endowment is primarily invested in the Long-Term Balanced Pool.
 The Investments Committee of the Board of Trustees annually reviews the asset allocation policy for the pool.